ndobson/tf-eks-fargate/README.md

 ## Architecture Overview

-This reference architecture, implemented via Terraform, will perform the following steps:
+This reference architecture, implemented via Terraform, will create an EKS cluster with a Fargate-only data plane and deploy a sample application exposed via an internet-facing ALB.
+It will perform the following steps:

 - Create a VPC and required subnets
 - Create a Route53 private hosted zone
 - Create an EKS Cluster
 - Create VPC Endpoints required for private clusters
 - Create an EKS Fargate Profile for the `kube-system` namespace for cluster-wide services such as CoreDNS, external-dns, and the ALB Ingress Controller
-- Deploy the ALB Ingress Controller and External DNS in the cluster.
+- Deploy the ALB Ingress Controller and External DNS in the cluster
 - Create an EKS Fargate Profile for the sample application namespace
 - Create and ECR repo for the sample application
 - Deploy the sample 2048 application